Help with IBS

 As stress can often trigger IBS symptoms such as spasms, cramps and other reactions affecting the small or large bowel, I find that my IBS clients benefit a lot from just learning how to relax well in addition to my use of powerful visualisation techniques and body/mind reprogramming in hypnosis*.

-And if you would like to know more about IBS – click here The IBS Network is a national charity offering advice, information and support, to improve the quality of life of IBS sufferers and raise public awareness of the condition.
+If you would like to know more about IBS – click here The IBS Network is a national charity offering advice, information and support, to improve the quality of life of IBS sufferers and raise public awareness of the condition.
 You’ll find much more information there about Irritable Bowel Syndrome, publications, handy hints for coping with IBS and the latest news.

 *Responses may vary from person to persosn